gotomypc/spring-mvc-view-templating/README.md

 mvn jetty:run
 ```

-To generate project configuration for Eclipse, use the following command, then use File -> Import -> Existing Projects into Workspace.
+To generate project configuration for Eclipse, use the following command, then use _File -> Import -> Existing Projects into Workspace_.

 ```
 mvn eclipse:eclipse -DdownloadSources=true  -DdownloadJavadocs=true